airavata-courses/garuda/README.md

 2. [Queue Worker](./queue_worker/README.md) : Apache Maven project to build a JAR file which runs a consumer on a rabbitmq queue.
 It processes the request using data_extractor utitlity JAR and published the data to a API endpoint.

 3. [DB_Middleware](./db_middleware/README.md): Microservice to interact with database.
 This microservices provides APIs to perform read and writes to database.
 Reads are performed by API_Gateway module and Writes are performed by Queue_Worker module and API_Gateway module.

+4. [API_Gateway](./apigateway/README.md): API_Gateway module provides a middle-ware layer for all the back-end services.
+Front-end application communicate with API_Gateway module to interact with all other micro-services.

+5. [Web_App](./web_app/README.md): Web Application module is the application with which the end users interacts.
+It communicates with API_Gateway module to maintain user data and fetch NEXRAD data.